 Regular activity can improve your quality of life and reduce the risk of developing several diseases like type 2 diabetes.

-They are also believed to help regulate social behavior, appetite and digestion, sleep, memory, and sexual desire and function.
+They are also believed to help regulate social behavior, appetite, digestion, sleep, memory, and sexual desire and function.

-The first month of creating a new fitness habit is always the toughest.
-So its best to make a commitment to yourself to show up for every session during this time.
+So it’s best to commit yourself to show up for every session during this time.

 Do I Have To Join A Gym?

 Exercise is different for everyone and should be in line with their own particular circumstances.
-However, its something that has to be done.
+However, it is something that has to be done.

 Research done by the American College of Medicine (ACSM) recommends that you exercise moderately for a minimum of 150 to 250 minutes per week.
-That’s about 22 to 35 minutes each day.

-Remember that regular daily exercise for a minimum of 30 minutes a day could allow you to enjoy the following benefits:
+Regular daily exercise for a minimum of 30 minutes a day could allow you to enjoy the following benefits:

-- Reduced risk of a heart attack
+- Reduced risk of heart attack

 - Lower blood cholesterol levels